- How do you organize and store twins’ clothes?

 Organizing twins’ clothing is a tiring experience for most parents.
 First, the clothes, especially for infants and babies, are too tiny to stay in place.
 Second, it’s easy for them to get lost in the sea of stuff in the nursery.

-To help you avoid lost outfits and mix-ups, here are five twin clothes organization tips.
+To help you avoid lost outfits and mix-ups, here are five twin clothing organization tips.

 1) One hanger for each set of look-alike outfits

-Pairing outfits that you like your twins to dress in, is crucial for saving time.
-Instead of browsing through the closet or searching through drawers, pair the identical outfits on the same hanger.
+Pairing outfits that you like your twins to dress in is crucial for saving time.
+Instead of browsing through the closet or searching through drawers, put the identical outfits on the same hanger.
 It will save you a considerable amount of time and make dressing your two babies less of a hustle.

 2) Different color hangers for their separate cloths